ghc/ghc/docs/users_guide/profiling.rst

     The :rts-flag:`-pa` option produces the most detailed report containing all cost centres in addition to the actual time and allocation data.

+.. rts-flag:: -pj

+    The :rts-flag:`-pj` option produces a time/allocation profile report in JSON format written into the file :file:`<program>.prof`.

 .. rts-flag:: -V <secs>

     Sets the interval that the RTS clock ticks at, which is also the